 - 15 Minutes Winter, 2013–2014

 Adrienne Weiss has contributed to the magazine since 2003.
-She teaches part-time and writes sometimes.
-Last updated winter, 2012–2013.
+She is a teacher and a writer.
+Her latest book is There Are No Solid Gold Dancers Anymore.
+Last updated summer, 2019.

 - Other People‘s Houses Summer, 2019